asherbar/json-plus-plus/README.md

 }
 ```

-Then executing `jpp jpp.ex` will print the following to the standard output:
+Then executing `jpp ex.jpp` will print the following to the standard output:
 ```
 {
     "sub dict": {